This is my time

 For once I had to fight

-After lunch, Modo and Ashlin spent a few hours chatting with his little mama before they finally tore themselves away, though they left Ako with her for the afternoon so the two of them could, as Mama had put it, have some more grandma/grandson bonding time.
+After lunch, Modo and Ashlin spent a few hours chatting with his little mama before tearing themselves away, though they left Ako with her for the afternoon so the two of them could, as Mama put it, have some more grandma/grandson bonding time.
 Just as they were heading outside, Modo was surprised to see two very familiar figures passing by in the distance.
 Grinning, he grabbed Ashlin's hand and hurried to catch up.

 Laughing, Charley brushed a strand of hair from her eyes.
 "Throttle said almost the same thing a little while ago."

 She took a moment to give him a brief rundown of exactly how her little son came to be; Modo listened in mildly stunned silence.
 "Well, however it happened," he said when she was finished, "I'm just happy the two of you are together now.
 The way you should be."

 Charley clucked her tongue.
 "Did everybody have us figured out except us?"

 Modo grinned.
 "Hey, what's right is right.
 And I don't think nothin' else looks quite as right as the two of you do right now."

 The obviously deeply in love couple smiled shyly at each other for a moment, and then Charley-ma'am cuddled their sleepy son a little closer...while Vinnie suddenly took a closer look at the slender Martian standing quietly next to Modo.
 "Enough about us - who's your friend?" he asked, the mischievous twinkle in his eyes plain.

 Modo snaked an arm around Ashlin's shoulders and pulled her closer.
 "Oh, just somethin' I picked up while I was on vacation," he said slyly.